bitcoin-api/bitcoin-api-full-stack/README.md

 Visit the [Development branch  on GitHub](https://github.com/bitcoin-api/bitcoin-api-full-stack/tree/development) and keep up to date with Bitcoin-Api-Full-Stack🚧👷‍♀️👷‍♂️🏗😃!

-## API, Exchange, and Gaming Features
+## API, Exchange, and Game Features

 * Can configure the lowest possible fees (blockchain fee only on withdraw)
 * Quick to set up